Hanwood: Hanwood Colliery and brickworks

 From the 19th to the early 20th century the main industrial employer of Hanwood was coal mining, by the Hanwood Colliery, whose shaft was strictly outside the parish boundary to its west within the parish of Pontesbury near Cruckmeole.
 It was working in 1873, owned by Samuel Atherton of Cruckmeole who also owned another colliery nearby at Shorthill.
-It was sold in 1921 to Arthur Nicholas Fielden (son of Edward Brocklehurst Fielden) who linked it underground to a colliery already owned by him at Moat Hall near Annscroft.
+It was sold in 1921 to Arthur Nicholas Fielden who linked it underground to a colliery already owned by him at Moat Hall near Annscroft.
 It continued, with an underground workforce that decreased from 248 in 1921 to 50 by 1941, until fully closing in 1942.
 The coal mined was in a seam known as Thin Coal, 25,000 tons a year being produced by the colliery in the last two decades it operated.
 The shaft was 468 feet deep, the seam was a half-yard (18 inches) thick and 900 feet underground at the furthest point from the shaft, and ultimately entailed a long walk of about two and a half miles of gradual slope to and from the coalface.

 The area worked for coal extended between the Shrewsbury-Yockleton road in the north, Wood Hall and Moat Hall in the south, Cruckton and Shorthill in the west and Hanwood Bank to the east.

 A by-product of the coal mining was clay which was utilized in brick-making, in addition to that from a claypit in Orchard Lane, Hanwood.
 The brickworks also being owned by the Athertons/Fieldens, and another employer of Hanwood men.
 It utilized the coal from the Hanwood pit, which was known for easily igniting and producing an intense heat, but ceased working by 1945.
 Hanwood bricks were in great demand as liners as they were cheaper than most other Shropshire-made bricks.